 Remedial massage therapy is the application of massage therapeutic techniques used to treat the muscles, tendons, and ligaments of the body.
 There is significant evidence that massage therapy benefits the body by improving the musculo-skeletal system as well as a range of other outcomes.
 Massage therapy can decrease lower back, shoulder and neck pain and can even alleviate the symptoms of fibromyalgia.
 One recent review looked at numerous studies and found that massage therapy improves musculoskeletal pain, headaches, chronic pain, spinal cord pain and circulation rather than no therapy (Crawford et al., 2016).
-Moreover, massage therapy people have also reported improved mood and exercise recovery, as well as decrease pain during labour and reduce anxiety.
+Moreover, massage therapy people have also reported improved mood and exercise recovery, as well as decreased pain during labour and reduced anxiety.

 What to expect

 Remedial massage is heavily patient centred, meaning a specialised treatment will be given to each individual depending on their needs and comfort to ensure the best result.
 This can be achieved through a range of various therapeutic massage techniques, often involving working on the body’s soft tissue (muscle, tendons and ligaments) to locate and alleviate any areas of pain.
 Such techniques can include deep tissue massage, trigger point release, stretch therapy and joint mobilisation.

 • Chronic pain/disability

 • Headaches and migraines

 • Occupational overuse syndrome